UKCloud/documentation/articles/oracle/orcl-faq.md

 ### Are templates available for solution components?

-UKCloud provide a set of base OS templates (assemblies) based on Oracle Linux and Microsoft.
+UKCloud provides a set of base OS templates (assemblies) based on Oracle Linux and Microsoft.

 You can also create your own assemblies and upload reusable software images.